 Affiliate marketing managers have a pretty high demand due to the continuous sprouting of affiliate marketing businesses.
 There are 16,025 search results for this marketing career path on LinkedIn.

 With leadership and technical tasks on an affiliate marketing manager’s plate, it is only right that he/she gets paid handsomely.
-Affiliate marketing managers earn an average of $101,236 per year according to Glassdoor.com.
+Professionals in this marketing role earn an average of $101,236 per year according to Glassdoor.com.